AndyWangSFU/DiningPal-1/README.md

 # DiningPal: A Sense of Belonging for Your Dining Experience

-# Mission Statement of Our Design
+# Mission Statement
 Nowadays, it is very common for people to dine by themselves due to the fast-paced urban life.
 We may have got used to it, or more likely just ignored the existence of loneliness in our hearts.
 To solve such kind of unpleasant experience and let every lonely diner have a sense of belonging, we designed our application, DiningPal.

-# Introduction of this App
+# Introduction

 DiningPal is an online web application allowing multiple users to make plans of dining together.
 After sign-up/login, users can propose their favorite restaurant(s) (with ranks) and find friends (or strangers), who also prefer similar restaurant during that specific time to have dinner together.